Why sleeping next to your dog is the best health decision you can make

 Ease pain

 Boosting oxytocin levels also reduces pain and discomfort.
-This is especially true for older adults who may start experiencing aches and pains from arthritis or other joint issues.
+This is especially true for older adults who may begin to experience aches and pains from arthritis or other joint issues.

 When your dog snuggles with you, he releases body heat, soothing pain and making you feel more comfortable.